Fact-checked

 Kabiven peripheral is effective due to its special composition, which determines the pharmacological properties of this drug.

-Pharmacodynamics Kabiven peripheral consists in the action of its active components - a solution of amino acids and glucose, as well as an intralipid (fat emulsion).
+The pharmacodynamics of Kabiven peripheral is due to the action of its active components – a solution of amino acids and glucose, as well as intralipid (fat emulsion).

-Vamin 18 H (amino acid solution) is optimal for patients who need to compensate for protein deficiency as a result of surgical interventions, burns and various injuries; It is widely used in ENT and surgery (including maxillofacial), in cases when enteral nutrition of the patient is impossible, or it does not give the desired effect.
+Vamin 18 N (amino acid solution) is optimal for patients who need to compensate for protein deficiency as a result of surgical interventions, burns and various injuries; it is widely used in ENT practice and surgery (including maxillofacial surgery), in cases where enteral nutrition of the patient is impossible or does not produce the desired effect.

-Fat emulsion Intralipid is an effective source of energy, which is indicated to patients with a pronounced deficiency of essential fatty acids.
+Intralipid fat emulsion is an effective energy source, which is indicated for patients with a pronounced deficiency of essential fatty acids.
 It is necessary for patients who have an acute need to normalize the balance of essential fatty acids.

-Glucose is an indispensable source of so-called.
-"Fast-releasing" energy and plays an important role in the metabolism of amino acids.
+Glucose is an essential source of so-called “rapidly released” energy and plays a major role in amino acid metabolism.

-In a complex these three main components of Kabivena peripheral provide a positive result in therapy and help to quickly fill the deficit of fats, proteins and carbohydrates in the patient's body.
+Together, these three main components of Kabiven Peripheral provide a positive result in therapy and help quickly replenish the deficiency of fats, proteins and carbohydrates in the patient’s body.

 Pharmacokinetics

-Kabiven peripheral is a medicinal preparation in the form of a three-component mixture, which is used in medical practice to maintain optimal protein-energy metabolism.
-The recommended duration of infusion of peripheral Kabivena usually ranges from 12 to 24 hours.
+Kabiven peripheral is a medicinal product in the form of a three-component mixture, which is used in medical practice to maintain optimal protein-energy metabolism.
+The recommended duration of infusion of Kabiven peripheral is usually from 12 to 24 hours.

-Pharmacokinetics Kabiven peripheral is caused by the excretion of three of its constituent components from the body.
-Thus, the removal of Intralipid from the bloodstream occurs in a similar manner to that of chylomicrons (particles of neutral fat).
-In general, the hydrolysis of exogenous fat particles occurs in the blood.
-With regard to the rate of excretion, it depends directly on the speed of infusion, the composition of fat particles, as well as the general condition of the patient.
+The pharmacokinetics of Kabiven peripheral is determined by the elimination of its three components from the body.
+Thus, the elimination of Intralipid from the bloodstream occurs in a similar way to chylomicrons (neutral fat particles).
+In general, hydrolysis of exogenous fat particles occurs in the blood.
+As for the rate of elimination, it depends directly on the infusion rate, the composition of the fat particles, and the general condition of the patient.

-The intravenous solution of amino acids and electrolytes (Wamin 18 H) has almost the same pharmacokinetic characteristics as when the amino acids enter the body together with food.
-The only difference is that the ingestion of amino acids of food proteins in the bloodstream occurs through the hepatic portal vein, and entered into the vein - immediately into the systemic bloodstream.
+The intravenously administered solution of amino acids and electrolytes (Vamin 18 N) has practically the same pharmacokinetic characteristics as when amino acids enter the body with food.
+The only difference is that amino acids of food proteins enter the bloodstream through the hepatic portal vein, and those administered intravenously enter the systemic bloodstream immediately.
 As for the pharmacokinetic characteristics of glucose administered by infusion, they are no different from those observed when it enters the body with food.

 Dosing and administration

 Kabiven peripheral is administered intravenously.
-Infusions can be carried out in the patient's central or peripheral veins.
-The choice of the dosage of the drug and the speed of its intravenous administration depend on the individual ability of the human body to excrete lipids, as well as metabolize glucose.
+Infusions can be performed into the patient's central or peripheral veins.
+The selection of the dosage of the drug and the rate of its intravenous administration depend on the individual ability of the human body to remove lipids and metabolize glucose.

-The maximum daily dose is usually 40 ml / kg / day, which equates to one three-chamber Kabivena peripheral bag, which has the largest size - a volume of 2400 ml.
-This dosage is optimal for adults with an average body mass index of 64 kg.
-It should be taken into account that the choice of the maximum daily dose may vary, since this indicator depends entirely on the clinical picture of the disease and the patient's well-being.
-For people who are obese, the dosage of the drug is set taking into account the ideal body weight.
+The maximum daily dose is usually 40 ml/kg/day, which is equivalent to one three-chamber bag of Kabiven peripheral, which has the largest size - a volume of 2400 ml.
+This dosage is optimal for adults with an average body weight of 64 kg.
+It should be noted that the choice of the maximum daily dose may vary, since this indicator completely depends on the clinical picture of the disease and the patient's well-being.
+For obese people, the dosage of the drug is determined taking into account the ideal body weight.

-Kabiven peripheral can be prescribed to children from two years old.
-At the same time, it is administered starting from the lowest dosages (from 14 to 28 ml / kg / day), after which the dose gradually increases to a maximum of 40 ml / kg / day.
-Children older than 10 years of age, Kabiven's peripheral dosage is set in the same amounts as for adults.
+Kabiven peripheral can be prescribed to children from two years of age.
+In this case, its administration is carried out starting with the lowest dosages (from 14 to 28 ml/kg/day), after which the dose is gradually increased to the maximum indicator - 40 ml/kg/day.
+For children over 10 years of age, the dosage of Kabiven peripheral is set in the same quantities as for adults.

-Kabiven peripheral belongs to the group of combined medicines used in modern medicine for parenteral nutrition of patients in those cases when oral or enteral nutrition is contraindicated, is carried out in insufficient or almost impossible.
+Kabiven peripheral belongs to a group of combined drugs used in modern medicine for parenteral nutrition of patients in cases where oral or enteral nutrition is contraindicated, is carried out in insufficient quantities or is practically impossible.

-In the instructions to the drug it is said that it can be used both for adults and children over 2 years old.
-The use of Kabiven peripheral during pregnancy remains questionable, as the annotation to the medication states that to date no special studies have been carried out regarding the safety of Kabiven peripheral during childbearing and the lactation period.
-Also, the instruction emphasizes that, in principle, the administration of this drug to pregnant women and nursing mothers is possible, but only in cases where the expected therapeutic effect exceeds the possible risks to the fetus.
+The instructions for the drug say that it can be used by both adults and children over 2 years of age.
+The use of Kabiven peripheral during pregnancy remains questionable, since the annotation to the drug states that to date no special studies have been conducted on the safety of Kabiven peripheral during pregnancy and lactation.
+The instructions also emphasize that, in principle, the prescription of this drug to pregnant women and nursing mothers is possible, but only in cases where the expected therapeutic effect exceeds the possible risks to the fetus.

-Thus, the decision on the appointment of Kabiven as a peripheral as a therapeutic agent during pregnancy should only be taken by a doctor who will weigh the pros and cons and only in case of emergency use this medication for treatment.
-In this case, you need to take into account the condition of the pregnant woman, the results of her examination and medical tests.
+Thus, the decision to prescribe Kabiven peripheral as a therapeutic agent during pregnancy should be made exclusively by a doctor, who will weigh all the pros and cons and only use this drug for treatment in case of extreme necessity.
+In this case, it is necessary to take into account the condition of the pregnant woman, the results of her examination and medical tests.

 Contraindications

-Kabiven peripheral is assigned to patients with caution because of a number of contraindications that can cause complications during therapeutic treatment.
+Kabiven peripheral is prescribed to patients with caution due to a number of contraindications that can cause complications during therapeutic treatment.

-Contraindications for use Kabiven peripheral concern the following pathological conditions:
+Contraindications to the use of Kabiven peripheral concern the following pathological conditions:

 • hypersensitivity to one of the auxiliary components of the drug, in particular, soy and egg proteins;